argoproj-labs/hera/docs/user-guides/scripts.md

 ## Script Decorator

-The `script` decorator function is a key offering of Hera in offering native Python function orchestration.
+The `script` decorator function is a key offering of Hera to achieve near-native Python function orchestration.
 It allows you to call the function under a Hera context manager such as a `Workflow` or `Steps` context, and it will be treated as the intended sub-object, which would be a `template` when under a `Workflow`, or a `Step` when under a `Steps`.
 The function will still behave as normal outside of any Hera contexts, meaning you can write unit tests on the given function.

 > **For advanced users**: the exact mechanism of the `script` decorator is to prepare a `Script` object within the
 > decoration, so that when your function is invoked under a Hera context, the call is redirected to the